-Heartstrings are increasingly tugged when families, including children and pets, are outside of local businesses.
-With stories that are often convoluted and make little sense, it is hard to tell if these people are genuinely in need or if they are scamming altruistic souls.
+Heartstrings have increasingly been tugged lately when families, including children and pets, have been seen outside of local businesses.
+With stories that are often convoluted and make little sense, it is hard to tell if these people are genuinely in need or scamming altruistic souls.
 Taking a responsible and compassionate approach is the best way to handle the situation, which, in this instance, means contacting the non-emergency number of the Douglas County Sheriff’s Office (DCSO).

-Throughout Douglas County, the DCSO receives calls about panhandlers and homeless people.
+Throughout Douglas County, the DCSO receives calls about panhandlers and homeless people, including in Castle Pines, which has warranted three calls in the past three months.
+The most common locations are along the I-25 corridor and Highway 85, which see people traveling from one place to another.
 DCSO deputies assigned to Castle Pines note that transients know to stop in this community because residents give them money and pay for food.

-Public Information Officer Lauren Lekander explained that when the DCSO receives a call, officers respond to the area in an attempt to locate the subject.
-If found, deputies will ask the person questions, such as where are they from, where are they going, what are they doing here, etc., all while ascertaining the mental status of the person.
-Depending upon the circumstances, the person may be offered a ride to where they are going.
-If a person indicates an interest in resources or help, there are ways the DCSO can assist.
-As long as no illegal activity is happening, the DCSO will typically leave them alone.
-If businesses and citizens keep calling, however, the individual(s) may be asked to move.
-Of course, if there is any illegal activity, the person may be cited or arrested.
+When the DCSO receives a call, Public Information Officer Lauren Lekander explained that officers respond to the area in an attempt to locate the subject.
+If found, deputies will ask the person questions, such as where are they from, where are they going, what are they doing here, etc. Depending on the circumstances, the person may be offered a ride to where they are going.
+If a person indicates an interest in resources or needs help, there are ways the DCSO can assist.
+As long as no illegal activity is happening, the DCSO will typically leave them alone, but if businesses and citizens keep calling, they may be asked to move.
+Of course, if there is any illegal activity, then the person may be cited or arrested.

-“Officers can provide panhandlers with resources; however, resources are not always offered,” said Lekander.
+“Officers can provide panhandlers with resources; however, resources are not always offered depending on the circumstances,” said Lekander.
 “Oftentimes a person says they are just on their way from one location to another and stopped for a break.
 If they do not appear to be in need of assistance or medical attention, it is not typically forced on them.”

 It is important to note that asking for money or panhandling is a violation of a county ordinance; however, homelessness in itself is not a crime.